causiq/logary/README.md

 ### PointValue.Derived

-A derived value from one or many gauge.
+A derived value from one or many gauges.

 ### Rule & Hierarchical logging